Lattices of flats for symplectic matroids: Lattice properties

-Before continuing with our main results we establish some basic lattices properties.
+Before continuing with our main results, we establish some basic properties of $C_n$ lattices.
 A partially ordered set $S$ in which every pair of elements has a unique supremum (also called join and denoted $\vee$) and a unique infimum (also called meet and denoted $\wedge$) is called a lattice.
-We say a lattice is bounded if it has a greatest element (denoted $\hat{1}$) and a least element (denoted $\hat{0}$).\\
+Every finite lattice contains a greatest element (denoted $\hat{1}$) and a least element (denoted $\hat{0}$).\\

-All $C_n$ lattices are bounded by $\emptyset$ and $J$.
-For the meet and join we have :
+For a $C_n$ lattice we have the following meet and join :

 \begin{enumerate}

 \item $A\wedge B=A\cap B$

 \item $A\vee B=min\left\{ C\in\mathcal{L}\mid A\cup B\subseteq C\right\} $